zukisoft/servicelib/servicelib/readme.txt

 >> PARAMETERS DOCUMENTATION GOES HERE

-	need note about EXPAND_SZ, will not automatically expand variables like registry
+	need note about EXPAND_SZ, will not automatically expand variables like with registry

 	...
 	ServiceHarness<MyService> harness;